srinivasans74/decompute/README.md

 The Modified version includes several enhancements to optimize training and memory efficiency.

-	1. Run modified.py:
+	1. Run modified.py: python3 modified.py

-python modified.py

 Modifications in modified.py:
 	•	Mixed-Precision Training: Uses autocast and GradScaler from torch.cuda.amp for mixed-precision, reducing memory usage and improving speed.